Overview

 -

-to back of given list -
+push_back⇒ to push anothertype/listto back of given list -

-⇒ to avoid::type
+push_back_t⇒ to avoid::type

 append